 The primary symptoms of eclampsia is seizures (convulsions) in a pregnant woman who does not have a history of epilepsy.
 Other symptoms include muscle aches and pains, agitation, and loss of consciousness.
 Stroke, coma and death of the mother and fetus can also occur.

 Treatment of eclampsia begins with prevention.
 This includes seeking regular prenatal care, ideally before a pregnancy even begins, to monitor for risk factors and the development of preeclampsia, which can develop into eclampsia.
-Prenatal visits include assessing for unusual bloating and weight gain, checking blood pressure, and testing the urine for the presence of protein. ...more treatments »
+Prenatal visits include assessing for unusual bloating and weight gain, checking blood pressure, and testing the urine for the presence ...more treatments »

 Symptoms of Eclampsia